 2.3.1 Constitution of SLBC

-i) The State Level Bankers’ Committee (SLBC) has been constituted in April 1977, as an apex inter-institutional forum to create adequate coordination machinery in all States, on a uniform basis for development of the State.
-SLBC is Chaired by the Chairman & Managing Director (CMD) of the convenor bank/ Executive Director of the convenor bank.
-It comprises representatives of commercial banks, RRBs, State Cooperative Banks, RBI, NABARD, heads of Government departments including representatives from National Commission for Scheduled Castes/Tribes, National Horticulture Board, Khadi & Village Industries Commission etc. and representatives of financial institutions operating in a State, who come together and sort out coordination problems at the policy implementation level.
-Representatives of various organizations from different sectors of the economy like retail traders, exporters and farmers’ union etc. are special invitees in SLBC meetings for discussing their specific problems, if any.
-The SLBC meetings are held on quarterly basis.
-The responsibility of convening the meetings of the SLBC would be that of the SLBC convenor bank of the State.
+i) The State Level Bankers’ Committee (SLBC) was constituted in April 1977, as an apex inter-institutional forum to create adequate coordination machinery in all States, on a uniform basis for development of the State.
+SLBC is chaired by the Chairman/ Managing Director/ Executive Director of the Convenor Bank.
+It comprises representatives of commercial banks including Small Finance Banks, Wholly Owned Subsidiaries (WOS) of Foreign Banks, RRBs, Payments Banks, State Cooperative Banks, RBI, NABARD, heads of Government departments including representatives from National Commission for Scheduled Castes/Tribes, National Horticulture Board, Khadi & Village Industries Commission etc. and representatives of financial institutions operating in a State, who come together and sort out coordination problems at the policy implementation level.
+Representatives of various organizations from different sectors of the economy like industry bodies, retail traders, exporters, farmers’ unions, etc. are special invitees in the SLBC meetings for discussing their specific problems, if any.
+SLBC meetings are held on quarterly basis.
+The responsibility for convening the SLBC meetings would be of the SLBC Convenor Bank of the State.

-ii) Recognising that SLBCs, primarily as a committee of bankers at State level play an important role in the development of the State, illustrative guidelines on the conduct of State Level Bankers Committee (SLBC) meetings have been issued.
+ii) Recognising that SLBCs, primarily as a committee of bankers at the State level, play an important role in the development of the State, illustrative guidelines on the conduct of State Level Bankers’ Committee meetings have been issued.

 2.3.2 Conduct of SLBC Meetings

-i) The SLBC meetings are required to be held regularly at quarterly intervals.
-SLBC is chaired by the Chairman & Managing Director (CMD) of the convenor bank/ Executive Director of the convenor bank and co-chaired by Additional Chief Secretary or Development Commissioner of the State concerned.
-High Level of participation in SLBC/UTLBC meetings ensure an effective and desired outcome with meaningful discussion on issues of public policy of both the Government of India and Reserve Bank of India.
+i) SLBC meetings are required to be held regularly at quarterly intervals.
+The meetings are chaired by the Chairman/ Managing Director/ Executive Director of the Convenor Bank and co-chaired by the Additional Chief Secretary or Development Commissioner of the State concerned.
+In cases where the Managing Director/Chief Executive Officer/Executive Director of the SLBC Convenor Bank is unable to attend SLBC Meetings, the Regional Director of the RBI shall co-chair the meetings along with the Additional Chief Secretary/Development Commissioner of the State concerned.
+A High Level of participation in SLBC/UTLBC meetings ensures an effective and desired outcome with meaningful discussion on issues of public policy of both the Government of India and the Reserve Bank of India.

 ii) The Chief Minister/Finance Minister and senior level officers of the State/RBI (of the rank of Deputy Governor / Executive Director) may be invited to attend the SLBC meetings.
 Further, the State Chief Ministers are encouraged to attend at least one SLBC meeting in a year.